Best motherboard for Core i9 14900K in 2025 – our top picks for high-end, gaming, and overclocking

 Budget

 The Intel Core i9 14900K is the flagship processor of the 14th generation, and that means it isn’t cheap.
-That also means that to get the most out of it, it needs to be paired with the right components that complement its performance and help it push its limit.
+That also means that to get the most out of it, it needs to be paired with the right components that complement its performance and help it push its limits.

 This will help you filter your options and present those boards that offer a good balance between performance and value.